|#||Model||Rating||Weight||Frequency range||Our top||Check|

 - Monoprice not only stands behind every product we sell with a 5 year replacement warranty, we offer a 30-day money back guarantee as well!
 If the product you purchase does not satisfy your needs, send it back for a full refund.

 The most durable budget headset.
-It can even survive pouring in water and hits and also has rather comfortable construction.
-The price is sound and mic quality.
+It is water resistant and can even survive hits and also has rather comfortable construction.
+The price is worth its sound and mic quality.

 - No Batteries or Processing – Powerful clarity without two extra digital-to-analog conversions